Shailendra06aug/Social-Media-Platform-API/README.md

 # Social-Media-Platform-API
 Project Description: Social Media Platform REST API
 # Overview
 The goal of this project is to develop a RESTful API for a social media platform using Spring Boot.
-The API will support typical social media functionalities such as user registration, profile management, post creation, commenting, liking, and following/unfollowing users.
+The API will support typical social media functionalities such as user registration, profile management, post creation,deletion, commenting, liking, and following/unfollowing users.
 The platform will also include features for authentication, authorization, and activity feeds.

 # Key Features
  # User Management